Cong-Quang/Learn/README.md

 # Learn
 This is my code
-I hope you can help and help :<
+I hope you can help :<